Foster Care

 Daily Living Expenses

-The monthly stipend helps cover all the daily expenses of caring for a child.
-Think about your regular grocery trips, where you'll pick up healthy foods and snacks.
+The monthly stipend helps cover all the daily expenses of caring for a child in foster care.
+This can include healthy foods and snacks and personal care items like toothpaste, shampoo, and other hygiene products.

-You'll also use it for personal care items like toothpaste, shampoo, and other hygiene products.
-The stipend covers school supplies, too, from notebooks to pencils, helping your child feel prepared and confident in class.
+The stipend covers school supplies, too, from notebooks to pencils, to help your child in foster care feel prepared and confident in class.

 Housing and Home Needs